emcocode/Algo_data_assignment-3/README.md

-Hello!

-The files in this ZIP are the code, the report and visalization classes (python).
+# Assignment 3 in Algorithms and datastructures

 For problem 2, the folder Vehicles is for the different type of vehicles.